Yuteng0927/Web-Design-Challenge/README.md

 Deploy the website to GitHub Pages (4 points)

-Grading
-This assignment will be evaluated against the requirements and assigned a grade according to the following table:

-Grade	Points
-A (+/-)	90+
-B (+/-)	80–89
-C (+/-)	70–79
-D (+/-)	60–69
-F (+/-)	< 60
-Submission
-To submit your Challenge assignment, click Submit, and then provide the URL of your GitHub repository and the URL of your deployed website for grading.

-NOTE
-You are allowed to miss up to two Challenge assignments and still earn your certificate.
-If you complete all Challenge assignments, your lowest two grades will be dropped.
-If you wish to skip this assignment, click Next, and move on to the next module.

-Comments are disabled for graded submissions in Bootcamp Spot.
-If you have questions about your feedback, please notify your instructional staff or your Student Success Manager.
-If you would like to resubmit your work for an additional review, you can use the Resubmit Assignment button to upload new links.
-You may resubmit up to three times for a total of four submissions.

 References
 OpenWeatherMap.org.
 (2012). Сurrent weather and forecast.
 Retrieved from https://openweathermap.org/ Links to an external site..